/

 • Optional Digital Voice: Full fibre does not need a traditional landline, but Zen offers optional Digital Voice if you still want a home phone service.

-• Mesh WiFi Options: For larger homes, Zen offers EveryRoom mesh on FRITZ!Box-based setups, while Full Fibre Max customers get eero hardware built around stronger whole-home coverage.
+• Mesh WiFi Options: For larger homes, Zen offers EveryRoom mesh on FRITZ!Box-based setups, while Full Fibre Max customers get eero hardware designed for stronger whole-home coverage.

 • Static IP: Zen says one static IP address is included as standard with home broadband packages, which is genuinely unusual in the residential market.

-• One Touch Switch: Switching is less of a faff now thanks to the newer One Touch Switch process, which takes a lot of the admin out of moving providers.
+• One Touch Switch: Switching between broadband providers is simpler now thanks to One Touch Switch, which removes much of the admin from moving provider.

 The Trade-Offs

-Before you switch, it is worth being clear on what you are giving up.
+Before you switch, it is worth being clear on the trade-offs.

-Cost: Zen is still consistently pricier than more mainstream rivals on headline monthly cost.
-If you only care about getting the cheapest full fibre deal possible, there will usually be cheaper options elsewhere.
+Cost: Zen is still usually pricier than mainstream rivals on headline monthly cost.
+If you only care about the cheapest full fibre deal, there will normally be cheaper options elsewhere.

-Availability: The flashy 2Gbps Full Fibre Max option is not available everywhere.
-Plenty of homes will still top out at 900Mbps.
+Availability: The 2Gbps Full Fibre Max option is address-dependent.
+Plenty of homes will still top out at 900Mbps or below.

-Installation Wait: Because Zen still relies on Openreach or CityFibre engineers for the physical work, installation and repair times can vary by area.
+Installation Wait: Because Zen relies on Openreach, CityFibre or another network partner for the physical work, installation and repair times can vary by area.

 Ownership & Structure